RobHolme/HL7-Listener/README.md

 1. Open a command console, navigate to the root folder of this solution (containing HL7Listener.csproj).
 Run the following build command:
 `dotnet build --configuration Release`
 2. The build process will copy a version for each .Net version to subfolders of `bin\release\`.

+## Install Instructions (Instead of build)
+If you do not wish to build from source, download the latest pre-built release from: https://github.com/RobHolme/HL7-Listener/releases
+These are self-contained releases that include the relevant .Net dependencies, it does not require the .Net runtime to be installed.

 ## Running HL7Listener
 Windows
 ```